SmBe19/LD37/assetcreation/LD37Story.md

 2a Investigate elixir shelf => Find green elixir
 (2b) Investigate book shelf => Find out elixicon is missing
 2c Investigate body of mage => Find emerald and sandwich
-3 Location: Inner Ward
-4 Take bucket from well
-5 Location: Wall  (Talk to drunk guy)
-6 Bribe Guard with Emerald
-7 Location: Tower
-(8a) Location: Room 51: Find out you need the King’s hand
-8b Location: Cellar: Find keys
-9 Location: Tower
-10 Location: Walls
-11 Location: Inner Ward
-12 Use keys on barn door
-13 Location: Barn
-14a Grab Gold From Chest
-14b Grab straw from straw stack
-15 Turn straw into straw man
-16 Location: Inner Ward
-17 Buy elixicon from boy
-18 Location: Tavern
-19 Buy met from employee  (Talk to employee about Room 51)
-20 Location: Inner Ward
-21 Location: Wall
-22a Give met to drunk guy, take cheese and dagger
-22b Use straw man on wall => turns into burning straw man
-23 Location: Tower
-24 Location: Cellar
-25 Use cheese on rat => acquire rat
-26 Combine dagger and rat => acquire rat tail
-27 Location: Tower
-28 Location: Inner Ward
-29 Location: Mage’s Laboratory
-30 Brew Sleep Elixir
-31 Location: Inner Ward
-32 Use burning straw man on barn => light it on fire => guards come and try to extinguish it
-33 Location: Palace
-34 Use frog potion on bodyguard => turns into a frog
-35 Use sleep potion on king => falls asleep
-36a Interact with king => acquire sleeping king
-(36b) use dagger on king => acquire king’s hand
-37 Location: Tower
-38 Location: Room 51
-39a use king on hand scanner => door opens
-(39b) use king’s hand on hand scanner => door opens
-40 interact with box
+2d Grab bucket of water
+3 Use bucket on flames
+4 Location: Inner Ward
+5 Take bucket from well
+6 Location: Wall  (Talk to drunk guy)
+7 Bribe Guard with Emerald
+8 Location: Tower
+(9a) Location: Room 51: Find out you need the King’s hand
+9b Location: Cellar: Find keys
+10 Location: Tower
+11 Location: Walls
+12 Location: Inner Ward
+13 Use keys on barn door
+14 Location: Barn
+15a Grab Gold From Chest
+15b Grab straw from straw stack
+15c Grab saw from floor
+16 Turn straw into straw man
+17 Location: Inner Ward
+18 Buy elixicon from boy
+19 Location: Tavern
+20 Buy met from employee  (Talk to employee about Room 51)
+21 Location: Inner Ward
+22 Location: Wall
+23a Give met to drunk guy, take cheese
+23b Use straw man on wall => turns into burning straw man
+24 Location: Tower
+25 Location: Cellar
+26 Use cheese on rat => rat is still
+27 Use saw and rat => acquire rat tail
+28 Location: Tower
+29 Location: Inner Ward
+30 Location: Mage’s Laboratory
+31 Brew Sleep Elixir
+32 Location: Inner Ward
+33 Use burning straw man on barn => light it on fire => guards come and try to extinguish it
+34 Location: Palace
+35 Use frog potion on bodyguard => turns into a frog
+36 Use sleep potion on king => falls asleep
+37a Interact with king => acquire sleeping king
+(37b) use saw on king => acquire king’s hand
+38 Location: Tower
+39 Location: Room 51
+40a use king on hand scanner => door opens
+(40b) use king’s hand on hand scanner => door opens
+41 interact with box